puppetlabs/puppet-resource_api/README.md

 )
 ```

+##### Transport Schema keywords

+Please note that within the transport schema, the following keywords are reserved words:

+###### Usable within the schema

+The following keywords are encouraged within the Transport schema:

+* `uri` - Use when you need to specify a specific URL to connect to.
+All of the following keys will be computed from the `uri` if possible.
+In the future more url parts may be computed from the URI as well.
+* `host` - Use to specify and IP or address to connect to.
+* `protocol` - Use to specify which protocol the transport should use for example `http`, `https`, `ssh` or `tcp`
+* `user` - The user the transport should connect as.
+* `port` - The port the transport should connect to.

+###### Non-Usable within the schema

+The following keywords are keywords that must not be used by the transport schema:

+* `name` - transports should use `uri` instead of name.
+* `path`
+* `query`
+* `run-on` - This is used by bolt to determine which target to proxy to.
+Transports should not rely on this key.
+* `remote-transport` - This is used to determine which transport to load.
+It should always be the transport class name "declassified".
+* `remote-*` Any key starting with `remote-` is reserved for future use.

+Note: Currently bolt inventory requires that a name be set for every target and always uses that name as the URI.
+This means there is no way to specify `host` separately from the host section of the `name` when parsed as a URI.

-After this, `puppet device` will be able to use the new provider, and supply it (through the device class) with the URL specified in the [`device.conf`](https://puppet.com/docs/puppet/5.3/config_file_device.html).
+After the device class, transport class and transport schema have been implemented, `puppet device` will be able to use the new provider, and supply it (through the device class) with the URL specified in the [`device.conf`](https://puppet.com/docs/puppet/5.3/config_file_device.html).

 #### Transport/device specific providers